seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 5. Under the `Screen resolution` section, increase the `dpi` value to your preference.

 Note that these Wine configuration settings will apply to all Affinity apps you installed with Lutris, since they share the same Wine prefix.

+### Dark Theme for Wine

+To enable the dark theme for Wine, run [this registry file](/wine-dark-theme.reg) inside the Wine prefix.